romiluz13/next_mongo_clerk/memory-bank/progress.md

 # Progress

+> Summarizes what works, what's left, and current status for open-source and AI onboarding.

 ## What Works
 - Next.js app bootstrapped with TypeScript and app directory
 - Mongoose and Clerk packages installed